Samuel Compton Cox: Life

 He was the son of the barrister Samuel Cox.
 He was educated at Westminster School, where he took part in the 1770 production of the Latin comedy Andria by Terence, playing the role of Mysis.

 Cox matriculated at Trinity College, Cambridge in 1774, graduating B.A.
 1778, and becoming a Fellow of the college in 1779.
 He graduated M.A. in 1781.
-Meanwhile he was admitted to the Inner Temple in 1775.
+Meanwhile, he was admitted to the Inner Temple in 1775.
 He migrated to Lincoln's Inn in January 1781 and was called to the bar later that year.

 Made a commissioner of bankrupts in 1787, Cox held the position to 1798.
 That year, he became Second Justice of Carmarthen.
 In 1804 he instead took on the position of Master in chancery.
 He was an active militia officer at this period, commanding the six companies of the Bloomsbury and Inns of Court Volunteers.

 Cox was treasurer of the Foundling Hospital from 1806 to 1839.
 He died there, on 25 March 1839.
 He has a memorial there, by John Graham Lough, representing a sarcophagus with foundlings.
 It is in the chapel, having formerly been over a door.
 Cox was buried in the catacombs beneath the chapel.
-A sermon for him by Josiah Forshall, the Hospital's chaplain, was published in 1841.
+A sermon for him by Josiah Forshall, the hospital's chaplain, was published in 1841.
+Cox's library was sold at auction in London by R. H. Evans on 16 July 1839 (and three following days); a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.145(10)).